 Fewer than 7,000 of those 1977 sales were coupes and AMC sold only 2,006 for 1978, the coupe’s final year.
 As with the contemporary Pacer, the Matador coupe’s novelty wore off quickly and we suspect the only reason AMC kept it alive was to minimize the losses it was going to take on the coupe’s tooling.
 Sales of sedans and wagons weren’t much better, so AMC canceled the entire line after 1978.
 Gerry Meyers, who became chairman in the fall of 1977, decided there wasn’t enough demand to merit a replacement.
 By 1979, AMC’s biggest car was the compact Concord, introduced in 1977.

 The Matador’s failure only exacerbated AMC’s financial problems.
 Paul Tippett, who became president in 1977, joked grimly to Time in 1979 that the company should change its name to “Ailing American Motors” since the press so often described AMC that way.
 AMC did recover somewhat late in the decade, posting profits of $36.7 million in 1978 and $83.4 million in fiscal 1979, thanks mostly to robust Jeep sales and good business for its truck and bus subsidiary, AM General, but even so, it remained dangerously under-capitalized, posting severe losses from 1980 to 1983.

 With the company’s long-term future still in doubt, the AMC board opted for an alliance with the French automaker Renault.
-The marriage was not successful for either side and Renault finally sold AMC to Chrysler in 1987.
+That relationship did not prove successful for either side and Renault finally sold AMC to Chrysler in 1987.
 By the time of the Chrysler buyout, AMC’s survival had become increasingly dependent on the Jeep brand, which is the only part of the company that still survives today.
-[Editor’s note: It is now, like other Chrysler marks, the property of FCA US LLC.]
+[Author’s note: It is now, like other Chrysler marks, the property of FCA US LLC.]
 (We should note that designer Bob Nixon, who eventually replaced Dick Teague as VP of styling, also led the design of the extremely successful Jeep XJ Cherokee and ZJ Grand Cherokee.
 He joined Chrysler styling after the merger and retired in 1992.)